Albert Ramos Viñolas: 2017: First Masters 1000 Final and top 20 debut

-Ramos Viñolas reached the final of the 2017 Monte-Carlo Rolex Masters, beating top seed Andy Murray, 5th seed Marin Cilic, 11th seed Lucas Pouille in the 4th round, quarterfinal and semifinal respectively en route to the championship match, where he lost to the 9 times tournament champion Rafael Nadal.
+Ramos Viñolas reached the final of the 2017 Monte-Carlo Rolex Masters, beating top seed Andy Murray, 5th seed Marin Čilić, 11th seed Lucas Pouille in the 4th round, quarterfinal and semifinal respectively en route to the championship match, where he lost to the 9 times tournament champion Rafael Nadal.
 He reached his career-high of world No. 17 on 8 May 2017, following a quarterfinal run at the 2017 Barcelona Open Banco Sabadell where he was defeated by the top seed Andy Murray.

-2018-2019: Major third round, Second ATP title
+2018–2019: Major third round, Second ATP title

 At the 2018 Australian Open he reached the third round, his best showing at this Grand Slam, where he was defeated by the 14th seed Novak Djokovic.

 He won his second title on clay at the 2019 Swiss Open Gstaad in July and reached in the same month his 7th final on clay at the 2019 Generali Open Kitzbühel in Austria, where he lost to top seed Dominic Thiem.

-2020-2021: Third ATP title, return to top 40
+2020–2021: Third ATP title, return to top 40

 Ramos Viñolas reached the finals of two ATP tournaments on clay at the 2021 Córdoba Open, where he was defeated by first time qualifier Argentine Juan Manuel Cerundolo ranked No. 335, and at the 2021 Estoril Open, without losing a set reaching his 10th career final and third ATP title on clay defeating Brit Cameron Norrie in three sets.
 As a result he returned to the top 40 on 3 May 2021, for the first time since March 2020.

-2022-2023: Fourth ATP title, ATP & United Cups debut
+2022–2025: Fourth title, ATP & United Cups debuts, retirement

-Ramos Viñolas participated for the first time in the 2022 ATP Cup as part of the Spanish team where he played doubles with Pedro Martinez (tennis) and lost both doubles matches but Spain still reached the final.
+Ramos Viñolas participated for the first time in the 2022 ATP Cup as part of the Spanish team where he played doubles with Pedro Martínez and lost both doubles matches but Spain still reached the final.

-Ramos Viñolas won his fourth career title at the 2022 Córdoba Open where he defeated Chilean Alejandro Tabilo 4-6, 6-3, 6-4, coming back from a break deficit in the second set and a double break deficit in the third set.
+Ramos Viñolas won his fourth career title at the 2022 Córdoba Open where he defeated Chilean Alejandro Tabilo 4–6, 6–3, 6–4, coming back from a break deficit in the second set and a double break deficit in the third set.

-He made his debut at the 2023 United Cup replacing the No. 2 player for Spain Pablo Carreno Busta where he lost both of his singles matches.
+He made his debut at the 2023 United Cup replacing the No. 2 player for Spain Pablo Carreño Busta where he lost both of his singles matches.

+He dropped out of the top 50 on 17 April 2023.

+In July, he reached his twelfth career final at the 2023 Swiss Open Gstaad where he lost to Pedro Cachin.

+Despite these results on ATP level, he dropped out of the top 95 on 18 September 2023 and out of the top 100 on 26 February 2024.

+In April 2024, he qualified for the main draw of his first Masters of the season at the 2024 Mutua Madrid Open defeating compatriot Roberto Bautista Agut.

+On 31 March 2025, Ramos Viñolas announced his plans to retire during the 2025 season.
+His last tournament was the 2025 Copa Faulcombridge, where he lost to Jan Choinski in the quarterfinals.